Sholadanner/Python_Projects/Automated_ingestion_pipeline_DAG/README.md

 This project demonstrates a complete automated data ingestion workflow using Python DAG script.
 It downloads a COVID-19 dataset and uploads it to a BigQuery dataset and updates the dataset every single day.

-To avoid exposing local file paths or sensitive credentials, the script uses environment variables.

 ---

 ## Data Source